ahawkins/field_notes/README.md

 This repo contains a simple ruby web application for displaying "field notes".
 Its designed to be a companion during your day to day work to record and catalogue different thoughts on resources.
+You can find out more about this repo and its code on my [blog][blog post].

 ## Testing